enormous7/CPKC_Fuel_Efficiency_Dashboard/README.md

 ## Potential Enhancements

-This project is a strong foundation and can be significantly expanded to provide even greater value to CPKC:
+This project is a strong foundation and can be significantly expanded to provide even greater value to Railway:

 * **Real-time Data Integration**: Connect to actual train telemetry, GPS data, and real-time weather APIs for live predictions and dynamic optimization.
 * **Advanced Optimization Algorithms**: Implement more complex optimization models (e.g., genetic algorithms, reinforcement learning) to recommend precise speed profiles and routing changes for maximum fuel efficiency.